Yoav666s/dnd-wiki/collections/_lore/durn.md

 It has three main districts: [[Solemnvor@glenfast]], [[Froste@glenfast]], [[Mortmount@glenfast]]

 # Urk'mor
 [[Urk'mor]], also known as the great marsh, is a country located in the center of Durn.
 It's home to many dragonborns, halflings, and drow elves.
-Its capital is Hawlford.
+Its capital is [[Hawlford@urkmor]].

 # Thortmere
 [[Thortmere]] is a small country in the north of Durn.
 Its capital is Corodill.